gatsbyjs/gatsby/docs/docs/query-extraction.md

 #### Store Queries in Redux

-We're now in the [handleQuery](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/internal-plugins/query-runner/query-watcher.js#L68) function.
+Gatsby is now in the [handleQuery](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/internal-plugins/query-runner/query-watcher.js#L68) function.

-If the query is a `StaticQuery`, we call the `replaceStaticQuery` action to save it to to the `staticQueryComponents` namespace which is a mapping from a component's path to an object that contains the raw GraphQL Query amongst other things.
-More details in [Static Queries](/docs/static-vs-normal-queries/).
-We also remove component's `jsonName` from the `components` Redux namespace.
+If the query is a `StaticQuery`, Gatsby will call the `replaceStaticQuery` action to save it to the `staticQueryComponents` namespace which is a mapping from a component's path to an object that contains the raw GraphQL Query amongst other things.
+More details can be found in the doc on [Static Queries](/docs/static-vs-normal-queries/).
+Gatsby also removes a component's `jsonName` from the `components` Redux namespace.
 See [Page -> Node Dependencies](/docs/page-node-dependencies/).

-If the query is just a normal every day query (not StaticQuery), then we update its component's `query` in the redux `components` namespace via the [replaceComponentQuery](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/redux/actions.js#L827) action.
+If the query is just a normal every-day query (not StaticQuery), then Gatsby updates its component's `query` in the redux `components` namespace via the [replaceComponentQuery](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/redux/actions.js#L827) action.

 ```dot
 digraph {